OutOfBrain/docker-impala/README.md

-Dockerfile for Cloudera Impala 2.0.1
+Dockerfile for Cloudera Impala 2.9.0
 ==
-This Dockerfile runs a [Cloudera Impala 2.0.1](http://impala.io/) server on a single node Hadoop Cluster.
+This Dockerfile runs a [Cloudera Impala 2.9.0](http://impala.io/) server on a single node Hadoop Cluster.

-It's based on a Ununtu 14.04
+It's based on a Ununtu Xenial (16)

 ---------